Hoffman–Singleton graph: Algebraic properties

+The stabilizer of a vertex of the graph is isomorphic to the symmetric group S7 on 7 letters.
+The setwise stabilizer of an edge is isomorphic to Aut(A6) = A6.22, where A6 is the alternating group on 6 letters.
+Both of the two types of stabilizers are maximal subgroups of the whole automorphism group of the Hoffman–Singleton graph.

 The characteristic polynomial of the Hoffman–Singleton graph is equal to $(x-7)(x-2)^{28}(x+3)^{21}$.
 Therefore, the Hoffman–Singleton graph is an integral graph: its spectrum consists entirely of integers.